 In their deliberations and preparations of reports and recommendations, academic review and appraisal committees shall be guided by the policies and procedures set forth in the respective "Instructions" that appear below.

-The following instructions apply to reviewing bodies for actions concerning appointees in the Professor series, the Professor-in-Residence series, the Professor of Clinical (X) series; the Health Science Clinical series; the Adjunct Professor series; and, the Academic Administrator and Academic Coordinator series.
+The following instructions apply to reviewing bodies for actions concerning appointees in the Professor series, the Professor-in-Residence series, the Professor of Clinical (X) series; the Health Science Clinical series; the Lecturer P/SOE Series; the Adjunct Professor series; and, the Academic Administrator and Academic Coordinator series.

 II.
 Purpose and Responsibility

 Equity, diversity, and inclusion are core values of the University of California and key components of the University’s commitment to excellence.
 Contributions to teaching, scholarship, and service that promote equity, diversity, and inclusion are encouraged and should be given due recognition during the faculty merit and promotion process, and, as stated in the UC Academic Personnel Manual (APM-210-1-d), “evaluated and credited in the same way as other faculty achievements.”
 Contributions to equity, diversity, and inclusion should function as an inducement to contribute to the core values of the University.
 Although APM 210-1-d does not make it obligatory to incorporate comments about such contributions in applications for appointments, merits and advancements, UCLA is requiring such information in the file.

 The present document offers guidance on the ways that UC faculty may choose to contribute to equity, diversity, and inclusion and designate those contributions in the academic review process.
 It also describes how University faculty may carry out the requirements of APM-210-1-d.
 Our aim is to ensure that contributions to equity, diversity, and inclusion are recognized as important elements in faculty development and achievement, and are not treated as “invisible labor.”